Tiger Beer

 Tiger Beer is a Singaporean brand of beer first launched in 1932.
 It is currently produced by Heineken Asia Pacific, formerly known as Asia Pacific Breweries.
-The company is a joint-venture between Heineken N.V. and Singaporean multinational food and beverage company Fraser and Neave.
+The company is a joint venture between Heineken N.V. and Singaporean multinational food and beverage company Fraser and Neave.

-The Tiger Brewery Tour is a tourist attraction located at the Tuas district of the country, which offers guided visits as to how the beer is brewed.
-According to a Brand Finance report, Tiger is amongst Singapore's top 10 most valuable brands.
+The Tiger Brewery Tour is a tourist attraction located in the Tuas district of the country, which offers guided visits as to how the beer is brewed.
+According to a Brand Finance report, Tiger is among Singapore's 10 most valuable brands.

 Beers

 Launched in 1932, Tiger beer became Singapore's first locally brewed beer.
 It is a 5% abv bottled pale lager.
-Heineken Asia Pacific's flagship brand, it is available in more than 60 countries worldwide.
+Heineken Asia Pacific's flagship brand, is available in more than 60 countries worldwide.

 Products

-The brewery produces several brands of beer.
+The brewery currently produces several brands of beer.